TransAsia Airways

-TransAsia Airways (TNA, until January 1992 known in English by its Chinese-translated name Foshing Airlines; 復興航空 (复兴航空, Fùxīng Hángkōng)) was a Taiwanese airline based in Neihu District in Taipei.
-Though the company started its operations focusing mainly on the Taiwanese domestic market, it operated on many scheduled international routes and focused mainly on Southeast and Northeast Asia and cross-strait flights at the time of closure.
+TransAsia Airways (TNA, until January 1992 known in English by its Chinese-transliterated name Foshing Airlines; 復興航空 (复兴航空, Fùxīng Hángkōng)) was a Taiwanese airline based in Neihu District in Taipei.
+Though the company started its operations focusing mainly on the Taiwanese domestic market, it operated on many scheduled international routes and focused mainly on Southeast and Northeast Asia Asia and cross-strait flights at the time of closure.

 TransAsia suspended operations and shut down indefinitely on 22 November 2016 after a pair of hull loss incidents that occurred within months.
 Its low-cost subsidiary V Air had already ceased operations in October 2016.